abbodi1406/vcredist/README.md

 VisualCppRedist_AIO_x86_x64.exe /aiA /gm2
 ```

-- **/y** give the same default behavior, but without the begin prompt and finnish message
+- **/y** give the same default behavior, but without the beginning prompt and the finish message

 - only **/sfxlang** and **/gm2** can be specified with other switches
-if other switches specified together, only the latest will have effect.
+if other switches are specified together, only the latest will have an effect.
 Example, this will only install Extra VB/C package:
 `/ai5 /ai8 /aiT /aiE`

 - to install separate packages together, combine their latest switch character after **/ai** Example: **/ai58X239E**

-- **/sfxlang** most be first switch to have effect.
+- **/sfxlang** must be first switched to have effect.
 Example:
 `/sfxlang:1031 /aiV`

 ## [Download](https://tiny.cc/vcredist)